Thanks to Clay Perkins and David Wargowski for their contributions to this timeline.

 The radius of total destruction from the atomic blast was about one mile, followed by fires across the northern portion of the city to two miles south of where the bomb had been dropped.
 In contrast to many modern aspects of Hiroshima, almost all of the buildings in Nagasaki were of old-fashioned Japanese construction, consisting of wood or wood-frame buildings with wood walls and tile roofs.
 Many of the smaller industries and business establishments were also situated in buildings of wood or other materials not designed to withstand explosions.
 As a result, the atomic explosion over Nagasaki leveled nearly every structure in the blast radius.

 The failure to drop Fat Man at the precise bomb aim point caused the atomic blast to be confined to the Urakami Valley.
-As a consequence, a major portion of the city was protected from the explosion.
-The Fat Man was dropped over the city's industrial valley midway between the Mitsubishi Steel and Arms Works in the south and the Mitsubishi-Urakami Ordnance Works in the north.
+As a consequence, a portion of the city was protected from the explosion.
+The Fat Man bomb was dropped over the city's industrial valley midway between the Mitsubishi Steel and Arms Works in the south and the Mitsubishi-Urakami Ordnance Works in the north.
 The resulting explosion had a blast yield equivalent to 21 kilotons of TNT, roughly the same as the Trinity blast.
 Nearly half of the city was completely destroyed.

 1206: Bockscar and The Great Artiste, now low on fuel, head toward Okinawa.
 Real possibility exists for a forced landing in the water.
 Attempt to raise air/sea rescue units fails.